Sole Proprietor Tax Preparation

 - Liability insurance

 - Legal and professional fees

 - Office supplies and expenses

 - Supplies (not inventory)

 - Meal and entertainment and expenses (Christopher will discuss record keeping and deductibility with you)

 - Major purchases (do not total these, instead give them to us individually with the date and amount)

 The mileage on your business vehicle(s) is deductible.
-Christopher will explain the record keeping requirements so you can get the best possible deduction.
+We will explain the record keeping requirements so you can get the best possible deduction.
 This is one of the largest deductions for self employed individuals.
 Feel free to call our office if you have any questions regarding this.